– Acute diarrhoea is defined as at least 3 liquid stools per day for less than 2 weeks.

 – The high mortality rate from diarrhoeal diseases, even benign, is due to acute dehydration and malnutrition.
 This can be prevented by adequate rehydration and nutrition.

-– First assess for signs of dehydration (Appendix 2a).
+– First assess for signs of dehydration (see Dehydration, Chapter 1).

 – Then look for other signs:

 • profuse watery diarrhoea (cholera, enterotoxigenic E. coli),

 • presence of red blood in stools: see also Shigellosis and Amoebiasis (Chapter 3).

 – In a patient over 5 years with severe and rapid onset of dehydration, suspect cholera.